 Confessions of A Film Acquisitions Executive

-Digital video on demand distribution changed the film acquisitions game.
-Suddenly access was no longer exclusive.
-And as a result, filmmakers can access popular marketplaces without a traditional distributor.
+Digital video on demand distribution has forever changed the film acquisitions game.
+Access to the marketplace is no longer exclusive.
+And as a result, filmmakers can get their films in popular marketplaces without a traditional distributor.